SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Changing_the_IP_of_a_DMA.md

 1. If the server has the nats-server service installed:

-   1. Open the appsettings.runtime.json file, located in the folder *C:\Program Files\Skyline Communications\DataMiner BrokerGateway\\*
+   1. Open the *appsettings.runtime.json* file, located in the folder *C:\Program Files\Skyline Communications\DataMiner BrokerGateway\\*.

    1. Replace any references to the old IP address with the new IP address, and save the file.

    1. Restart the DataMiner BrokerGateway service.

 1. If your DataMiner Agent is connected to dataminer.services, restart all [DataMiner Extension Modules](xref:DataMinerExtensionModules).

 1. Restart DataMiner.

 1. Reset NATS.

+   > [!NOTE]
-This step is only needed when the NATS service is installed.
-Not with the nats-server service:
+   > This step is only required when the NATS service is installed, not when the nats-server service is installed.

    1. Open the SLNetClientTest tool.
 See [Opening the SLNetClientTest tool](xref:Opening_the_SLNetClientTest_tool).